scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 parameter that will determine the robustness/efficiency trade-off of the estimation.

-* Huber weights : the parameter "c" is a positive real number.
-For small values of c the estimator is more robust but less efficient than it is for large values of c.
+* Huber weights : the parameter "scale_param" is a positive real number.
+  For small values of scale_param the estimator is more robust but less efficient than it is for large values of scale_param.
   A good heuristic consists in choosing c as an estimate of the standard deviation of the losses of the inliers.
-In practice, if c=None, it is estimated with the inter-quartile range.
+In practice, if scale_param=None, it is estimated with the inter-quartile range.

 * Median-of-means weights : the parameter "k" is a non-negative integer,